nipunpruthi/nipunpruthi.github.io/_posts/2019-3-2-DockerGUI.md

 title: X(GUI) Forwarding on Docker Containers with Focus on GNU-Radio
 ---

 It's been some time since I am flown to heaven with Docker.
 No more critical break to my OS during experimentation with OSS(Open-Source-Software) repos.
 No more tinkering on how to fix the broken linux, which actually transformed me from n00b to expert of broken linux architecture.
-But still if you want to start a gui in docker, its not so straight forward and the official [procedure](https://github.com/carlesfernandez/docker-pybombs-gnsssdr "Docker RF") on [GNSS website](https://gnss-sdr.org/) doesn't work because of the non-inclusion of x-server permission command.
-So, because of these motivation, I am documenting my own approach here with focussing on my love [GNU-Radio](https://www.gnuradio.org/"GNU-Radio").
+But still if you want to start a gui in docker, its not so straight forward and the official [procedure](https://github.com/carlesfernandez/docker-pybombs-gnsssdr "Docker RF") on [GNSS website](https://gnss-sdr.org/build-and-install/) in some(most) cases doesn't work because of the non-inclusion of x socket permission command.
+So, because of this motivation, I am documenting my own approach here with focussing on my love [GNU-Radio](https://www.gnuradio.org/ "GNU-Radio").

 ## How Docker solve these problem:
 The description on the [Docker](https://www.docker.com/ "Docker") reads: